 When you submit a market order (buy or sell) on a cryptocurrency exchange that immediately fills, you are a market taker.
 For this added convenience, you’ll pay a slightly higher fee than market makers on some exchanges.

-Coinbase is a popular cryptocurrency broker which is intuitive, easy-to-use, and perfect for beginners.
-You can buy supported cryptocurrencies with a debit card, credit card, and UK bank transfer on Coinbase.
+The Simple interface is where Coinbase are acting as a cryptocurrency broker.
+As the name might suggest, it has been designed to be as intuitive and easy-to-use as possible – which makes it perfect for beginners.
+You can buy supported cryptocurrencies with a debit card, credit card, and UK bank transfer through this interface.

-Coinbase Pro is a cryptocurrency exchange targeted at cryptocurrency traders.
-The fees on Coinbase Pro are lower (up to 0.5%) than on Coinbase (at least 1.5%), but it can be intimidating if you’ve never used something like it before.
+Coinbase’s Advanced Trade section is a cryptocurrency exchange targeted at cryptocurrency traders.
+The fees on Coinbase Pro are lower (up to 0.6%) than on Coinbase (at least 2%), but it can be intimidating if you’ve never used something like it before.
+This is a replacement of Coinbase Pro, which is being phased out in 2022.

 In the long-term?
-It’s worth learning to use Coinbase Pro.
-Once you’ve used it a few times, you’ll probably prefer it over Coinbase – I know I do!
+I think it’s worth learning to use Coinbase’s Advanced Trade interface so you’re not paying fees that you don’t need to.
+And once you’ve used it a few times, you’ll probably prefer it over Coinbase’s Simple interface – I know I do!

 Best Litecoin Wallets: Safely Storing LTC